-Whether the sun is something you sail in year round or bask in it for a few months, it is important to be smart about how you enjoy it.
+As temperatures and our enthusiasm for the coming season skyrocket, it’s important to consider ways to stay safe in the sun while out enjoying time on the water.
+Whether the sun is something you sail in year round or bask in it for a few months, be smart about how you enjoy it.
 Quantum experts give their top tips on how to protect your sails and stay safe in the sun.

 For racing or cruising alike, a beautiful sunny day on the water is one of the top perks of sailing.
 However, if you’re not smart about it, that beautiful sunshine can wreak havoc on your sails and your body.
 We chatted with our seasoned sailors and service experts to pull together our top tips for keeping your sails and yourself safe in the sun.
 Keep in mind these tips aren’t just for bright sunny days, nasty sunburn and damage occurs on cloudy days, too!